zxue/waton-knowledge-center-and-data-lineage/configure-data-lineage.md

 cert_key_filename=
 ```

-Run the following command to install the certificates and enable basic authentication by entering "y" at the prompt.
+Ensure that WKC has been eanbled and the "wkc-cr" resource shows the "Completed" status, not "InProgress", as discussed before.
+Then, run the following command to install the certificates and enable basic authentication by entering "y" at the prompt.

 ```
 ./install.sh